atauenis/webone/README-0.16-BETA.md

 - Apple Safari and Google Chrome are using the system certificate store.
   - On Windows all is identical to MSIE.

-Known issues: due to unknown reasons, Windows Certificate Store don't accept WebOne certificate unless the OS is earlier than Windows XP SP3 (2003/XP64 SP2) with full set of Windows Updates. **Help wanted.**
+Known issue: due to unknown reasons, Windows Certificate Store doesn't accepting WebOne CA certificate unless the OS is Windows XP SP3 (2003/XP64 SP2) with full set of Windows Updates or later.
+Also Opera 7 doesn't installing it.
+Firefox 3.6, Mozilla 1.8b - OK. **Help wanted.**

 Note that deleting ssl.crt/ssl.key in WebOne installation directory will recreate them, and made imported CA certificates invalid.